Outside of people within the profession, it is confusing what the differences are between nutritionists, dietitians, and sports dietitians.

 Nutritionist is probably the most confusing to understand.
 For starters, all dietitians can be nutritionists, but not all nutritionists can be dietitians.

 The reason why nutritionist is the most confusing is that there are a variety of ways to become a nutritionist.
-There are no technical requirements that you must meet to call yourself a nutritionist and I have seen online courses as short as 3-weeks promoted as a means to achieve a qualification as an internationally recognised nutritionist.
+There are no technical requirements that you must meet to call yourself a nutritionist.
+I have seen online courses as short as 3-weeks promoted as a means to achieve a qualification as an internationally recognised nutritionist.

 Even though there is no specific regulation, it appears as though the majority of nutritionists do go through more formal training and register with a governing body of some kind.